ahoys/universal-app-template/README.md

 - SCSS-support
 - SSR
 - CSR
-- Immutable store
+- Fully immutable store
-- Reactive yet functional app example.
+- Reactive yet functional app example
-- RESTful login example.
+- RESTful login example
-- Custom configs.
+- Support developer configs and parameter overriding

 ### Big and small TODOs:
-- MiniCssExtractPlugin should separate css.
+- MiniCssExtractPlugin should separate CSS
-- Flow support.
+- Splitting
-- Testing support.
+- Flow
-- FontAwesome support.
+- Testing coverage
-- REST-routes support.
+- FontAwesome support
-- Cookie handling.
+- Cookie handling

 ## Custom configs or launch parameters
 You can find all the available configs from default_config.json (do not edit the file).